CashScript/cashscript/website/docs/guides/covenants.md

 Covenants are all the rage in Bitcoin Cash smart contracts.
 But what are they, and how do you use them?
 In one sentence: **a covenant is a constraint on how money can be spent**.
 A simple example is creating a smart contract that may **only** send money to one specific address and nowhere else.
 The term *Covenant* originates in property law, where it is used to constrain the use of any object - or in the case of BCH, the use of money.

 Bitcoin covenants were first proposed in a paper titled [Bitcoin Covenants][bitcoin-covenants], but several other proposals have been created over the years.
 In May of 2022 Bitcoin Cash implemented so-called *Native Introspection* which enables efficient and accessible covenants.
+This was extended with token introspection opcodes with the *CashTokens* upgrade in May of 2023.

 ## Accessible introspection data
 When using CashScript, you can access a lot of *introspection data* that can be used to inspect and constrain transaction details, such as inputs and outputs.